alexdelfranco/astronomy-guide/Focus-Group-Activities/Python-Scaffolded-Activity.md

 As you experiment with the model, discuss the following questions with your partner.

-**Question: What is the squiggly blue line inside the star?
+**What is the squiggly blue line inside the star?
 Why does it look like that?**

-**Question: Why does the photon start its path at the center of the star?**
+**Why does the photon start its path at the center of the star?**

-**Question: Why does the model choose a random direction for the photon at each step?**
+**Why does the model choose a random direction for the photon at each step?**

-**Question: Will the length of each step be the same for every star?
+**Will the length of each step be the same for every star?
 Why or why not?**

 Take a few more minutes to play around with the model.
 Talk to your partner about how to use it and what you are learning.